zereb/Path-of-exile-filter-DSL/README.md

         .playEffect(EffectColor.Red); //beam effect
 ```

-#You can utelize java lists like this
+#You can utilize java lists like this
 ```java
 var craftingBases = List.of(
                 AstralPlate, VaalRegalia, TitanGauntlets, HubrisCirclet, TwoStoneRing, DiamondRing,